Table of Contents

 When to choose what?

 Make Grafana your partner if you have data expressed as numbers over time.
 Grafana is best used to represent time-series data (i.e. numeric data points sequenced over intervals of time) and it can generate colorful visualizations out of them.
 These data can be represented in real time over various types of panels and dashboards letting the users monitor different KPIs effortlessly.
-Grafana is also open-source, free and easy to manage/set up.
+Grafana is also open-source, free, and easy to manage/set up.
 With newer containerized technologies like docker, pre-saved images and configs could be set up in a couple of minutes with only a few commands.

 Splunk is your product if you need a more versatile solution that can ingest any kind of data or logs and give you the capabilities to query and search through the data quickly.
 Splunk is mostly used as a log-aggregator that continuously takes in logs or any kind of streamed data, then indexes and stores this data in indexers, and gives you the capability of searching and filtering using search heads.
 Splunk’s power lies in indexing data that could be in any form and could come from anywhere irrespective of whether they are formatted or not.
 Splunk makes it searchable for you.

 However, with great power comes great maintenance and cost.
-Splunk is a premium licensed product and setup for an Enterprise ingesting large volumes of logs would take a good amount of expertise, effort and strategies to make it work and be successful.
+Splunk is a premium licensed product and setup for an Enterprise ingesting large volumes of logs would take a good amount of expertise, effort, and strategies to make it work and be successful.
 Also, Splunk Enterprise solution prices customers based on the amount of data indexed, so you might want to restrict indexing to important data only, as it increases your resource cost for maintenance.

-If you are a large enterprise and are susceptible to multiple daily issues with systems, infrastructure, applications etc. that directly impacts your revenue, Splunk might sound like a great investment and could help your support teams to troubleshoot issues faster.
+If you are a large enterprise and are susceptible to multiple daily issues with systems, infrastructure, applications, etc. that directly impacts your revenue, Splunk might sound like a great investment and could help your support teams to troubleshoot issues faster.
 With the support of Artificial Intelligence and machine learning, issues could be detected even before they occur, saving downtime and revenue loss.
-So, choose Splunk only if you need the power and abilities of it.
+So, choose Splunk only if you need its power and abilities of it.
 As the saying goes - “Don’t buy a Ferrari just to put it in your garage”.

-MetricFire offers hosted services for Prometheus, Graphite, and Grafana.
+MetricFire offers hosted services for Graphite, and Grafana.
 If you jump onto our MetricFire free trial, you see first-hand how we work with Grafana!
 Also, you can always book a demo and talk to us directly about your monitoring needs.

 Summary and Conclusion

 To conclude, Grafana and Splunk are completely two different tools serving completely different purposes.
 Grafana would be great to visualize KPIs whereas Splunk would be great to search and query data among large volumes of logs.
 Grafana will display your data in live colorful dashboards with superb visuals, making your dev-ops and NOC teams happier - whereas Splunk could effectively bring down your troubleshooting time and your support engineers would be delighted to quickly detect an issue, not having to meddle through a million lines of server log.
 So, choose wisely for the purpose you need it.
-If you think Grafana is the right product for you, sign up for a demo with MetricFire or do a the free trial, and learn more.
+If you think Grafana is the right product for you, sign up for a demo with MetricFire or try a free trial, and learn more.